lake4790k/CarND-Vehicle-Detection/WRITEUP.md

 ![alt text][hog_car]

+The car features seem to have a lot more orderly structure.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).